vmendes90/sp-president/prd.md

 **Graph Library:** Chart.js.

 **Graph Features:**
-- Line graph with dates on the X-axis and closing prices on the Y-axis.
+- Line graph with number of days after inauguration on the X-axis and price percentage variation instead of closing prices on the Y-axis.
 - Default view: Current and former president's terms in distinct colors.
 - Tooltips displaying date, closing price, percentage change, and price change.
-- Vertical lines indicating presidential transitions.
 - Dropdown to select other presidents or custom date ranges.
 - Zoom, pan, and reset functionality.